WiseLibs/wise-river/README.md

 # honest-stream [![Build Status](https://travis-ci.org/JoshuaWise/honest-stream.svg?branch=master)](https://travis-ci.org/JoshuaWise/honest-stream)

+### The problem

 There are many opinionated (or broken) object streaming solutions in Node.js.
-At their core, object streams are simply the plural form of Promises (while iterables are the plural form of synchronous values).
+They have unique APIs, they often require subclassing and other boilerplate to accomplish simple tasks, and their composability often falls apart in the event of errors.

+### The solution

+The plural form of a regular value is an iterable.
+The plural form of a promise is, at its core, an object stream.
 This library aims to honor that notion.

-`HonestStreams` are used to aggregate values (or promises of values) concurrently.
+`HonestStreams` are used to aggregate promises (or regular values) concurrently.
 Unlike many styles of streams, `HonestStream` does not maintain the same sequence of items as they were supplied.
 It will output items as soon as they are resolved (see [Ordered Streams](#ordered-streams) to accomplish the alternative).

 `HonestStreams` inherit from `Promise` ([`HonestPromise`](https://github.com/JoshuaWise/honest-promise)).
 If an error occurs in a stream, the stream will be rejected, along with all streams that originate from it.
 If no error occurs, the stream will be fulfilled with `undefined` when all of its items have been passed on.